 So, the natural answer to this conundrum is to go for Interest-free Instalment Payment Plans, right?

 That’s definitely one way to go about that, but like many things related to money, there are terms and conditions attached.
 Make sure you are aware of this before committing to an instalment plan.
 Read on to find out.

 This is where you need to prioritize; If you have a rewards credit card, what is more beneficial to you?
-Earning points on your purchase or converting your purchase into an IPP and stretch out payments and forgo your points?
+Earning points on your purchase or converting your purchase into an IPP and stretching out payments and forgoing your points?

 Say you’re using your OCBC Titanium Rewards Card at Best Denki and have just bought a fridge, a washing machine and a vacuum cleaner for $2,500.
 Now, you can either split your purchases into affordable monthly instalments, OR get a whopping 25,000 points on your purchase.
 It’s one or the other, you’re not getting both.
 Remember that!

 2. You’re actually charged the full amount right from the start

 Don’t go out to celebrate the fact that you purchased a swanky two door refrigerator on an IPP and only have to pay a small monthly sum.
 The credit card actually deducts the entire amount from your credit limit.
 As you pay your instalments, your credit limit returns to normal.

 This can also cause serious problems if you’re looking for a loan.
 Since your credit card is charged the full amount of big-ticket purchases, your credit limits bear the brunt and any additional requests for credit can be met with a swift rejection.

 For instance, if you apply for a loan while on an IPP, the lender will rethink your application for one simple reason – your TDSR (Total Debt Servicing Ratio).
 When on an IPP, since you’re still charged the full amount, your total debt-to-income ratio will increase and your available credit limit will decrease.
 Lenders usually reject applicants who have a high TDSR.